The ICUMT 2019 is hosted this time by Hotel Royal Marine, Dún Laoghaire,

 take a trip on Dublin’s beautiful living bay and enjoy the city from a truly

-- People’s Park – The
+- People’s Park – The beautiful

-take in the day to day life.
+day to day life.

 - National Maritime Museum of Ireland – This museum is